 The Better Energy School Awards aim to assist and encourage environmental education for young people aged 5-11.
 They promote cross-curricular work on the environment and ANY work you are doing at your school covering any kind of environmental issue can be entered.
 The Better Energy School Awards for excellence in environmental education link with the National Curriculum for England and Wales and the Scottish Curriculum for Excellence, click here to explore our guides.

 The Better Energy School Awards are split into four regions (South/Central, North, Wales and West, Scotland) and there will be a winner for each Award category in each region.
 The best entry chosen from all of the winners in each region will be made a Regional Champion and will receive £1,000.
-The best of the Regional Champions will be chosen as the UK Champions, who recieve a total of £5,000 for the school funds.
+The best of the Regional Champions will be chosen as the UK Champions, who receive a total of £5,000 for the school funds.

 In addition to all the winners, 16 Runners-Up will receive £250 each for the school funds.
 A further 20 Highly Commended schools will receive £100.